 - Manual Therapy: Specialized manual techniques that work to decrease tension and increase joint mobility, alleviating jaw pain and stiffness.

 Our team of physical therapists in Wood River, IL is dedicated to guiding you through each stage of TMJ therapy, with customized care and symptom-specific exercises.
-Through a mix of hands-on techniques and focused exercises, we work to restore your comfort and confidence, enabling you to live without the restrictions of TMJ pain.
+With personalized exercises and hands-on methods, we support your journey to a more comfortable, TMJ pain-free life.

 Benefits of Physical Therapy for Wood River, IL TMJ Dysfunction Patients

-Physical therapy provides an effective, non-invasive way to address the root issues of TMJ pain and dysfunction in TMD cases.
-Through our specialized TMD therapy approach, Wood River, IL patients can experience lasting relief, thanks to our focus on managing symptoms and enhancing function.
+Physical therapy is a powerful, non-invasive treatment option for Temporomandibular Joint Dysfunction (TMD) that addresses the root causes of TMJ pain and dysfunction.
+Our specialized approach to TMD therapy helps Wood River, IL patients achieve meaningful and lasting relief by focusing on both symptom management and functional improvement.
 Here are some of the key benefits of TMJ physical therapy:

 - Pain Relief: Using a combination of manual therapy and jaw-focused exercises, we aim to reduce pain and discomfort by addressing the muscles and joints around the jaw.

-Axes Physical Therapy provides a personalized TMJ treatment plan in Wood River, IL, taking a comprehensive approach to TMD that helps patients control symptoms, restore function, and get back to their daily activities with improved comfort.
+Through a customized TMJ treatment plan in Wood River, IL, Axes Physical Therapy offers a well-rounded approach to TMD, enabling patients to manage their symptoms, regain function, and return to their daily lives with greater ease and confidence.

 Get Started with TMJ Treatment in Wood River, IL at Axes Physical Therapy

 Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
 With a customized, patient-first approach to TMJ treatment in Wood River, IL, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.